Brisbane: (07) 3221 4999

 Limitation Period

 The third prescribed period, being 3 years after the date of the incident, is commonly known as the limitation period.
+However, this time limit does not apply to personal injury claims involving sexual abuse.

-The limitation period is the final and ultimate prescribed period, and can be fatal to your personal injury claim.
+The limitation period is the final and ultimate prescribed period, and can be fatal to a personal injury claim.
 Under section 11 of the Limitation of Actions Act 1974 (Qld), claims for personal injury cannot be brought after the expiration of 3 years from the date of the incident.

-Similarly, if your personal injury claim has not resolved within 3 years from the date of the subject incident, you must either enter into a written agreement with the respondent to informally extend the time limit (if appropriate), or institute court proceedings to stay the time limit.
-In the absence of either of these options, you will be statute barred from advancing your claim for compensation.
+Similarly, if a personal injury claim has not resolved within 3 years from the date of the subject incident, you must either enter into a written agreement with the respondent to informally extend the time limit (if appropriate), or institute court proceedings to stay the time limit.
+In the absence of either of these options, you will be statute barred from advancing a claim for compensation.
 In other words, you will have no right or recourse to seek compensation for the personal injuries you sustained in this incident.

 Exception: Material Fact of a Decisive Character